runatlantis/atlantis/runatlantis.io/docs/repo-level-atlantis-yaml.md

 * You can change this behaviour by setting [Server Side Repo Config](server-side-repo-config.html)

 ::: danger DANGER
-Atlantis uses the `atlantis.yaml` version from the pull request, similar to other CI/CD systems.
-If you're allowing users to [create custom workflows](server-side-repo-config.html#allow-repos-to-define-their-own-workflows) then this means anyone that can create a pull request to your repo can run arbitrary code on the Atlantis server.
+By default, Atlantis uses the `atlantis.yaml` version from the pull request, similar to other CI/CD systems.
+If you enable users to [create custom workflows](server-side-repo-config.html#allow-repos-to-define-their-own-workflows) then this means anyone that can create a pull request to your repo can run arbitrary code on the Atlantis server.

-By default, this is not allowed.
+Use the [config_source_branch](server-side-repo-config.html#allow-repos-to-define-their-own-workflows) server side repo config parameter to override the branch from which the `atlantis.yaml` version is used.
+This allows you to protect against the scenario described above, as well as requiring changes to the repo level `atlantis.yaml` to be reviewed and merged before taking effect.
 :::

 ::: warning